RAF Marham: F-35B Lightning (2018–)

 On 3 September 2020, ten United States Marine Corps (USMC) F-35Bs from VMFA-211 arrived at RAF Marham to operate alongside the Dambusters.
 On 22 September, both squadrons embarked on for Exercise Joint Warrior.
 In late October, both units participated in Exercise Crimson Warrior, the largest UK exercise in over a decade.

 A replacement kennel facility for military working dogs was opened at Marham in September 2024.
 The facility cost £23 million and is separated into three blocks capable of accommodating 48 dogs.
 It includes exercise areas; a veterinary block with isolation kennels; and facilities for the RAF Police.

 Future

 In June 2025, the MOD announced plans to procure twelve Lockheed Martin F-35A Lightning aircraft, capable of carrying both conventional and nuclear weapons, including the B61-12 thermonuclear gravity bomb.
 The aircraft will form part of NATO's dual capable aircraft programme.
 The F-35A is expected to be based at RAF Marham.
 They will also be used in a training role for routine operations, as part of the No. 207 Squadron (OCU).

+Links to Jeffrey Epstein

+In 2011, The Daily Telegraph reported that financier and child sex offender Jeffrey Epstein's private jet had landed at RAF Marham on 7 December 2000, on a short repositioning flight from Luton Airport.
+In 2026, the Epstein files indicated that the flight may have been used for human trafficking purposes.
+The Times further reported that corroborating flight logs had been deleted.
+It has been alleged that Andrew Mountbatten-Windsor, the former Duke of York "pulled strings" so that Epstein could utilise the air base.
+It is further claimed that Epstein travelled to the royal residence of Sandringham House the same day.